NatDharindri/AMSGroup2/models/README.md

-You need to mention the path to the CNC Folder in each notebook.
+The path to the CNC Folder needs to be updated in each python notebook.

 Generate pseudo-labels
 Run create-pseudo-labels.ipynb first.